-Zones are a tool used by USPS to measure the actual distance a package must travel.
 Zones range from Zone 1 (local) to Zone 9 (very far away).
-A zone is determined by the "ship from" zip code as it relates to the "ship to" zip code.
-The farther a package must travel, the more zones it crosses, and the most it costs to ship it.
+A zone is determined by the "ship from" zipcode as it relates to the "ship to" zip code.
+The farther a package must travel, the more zones it crosses, and the more it costs to ship it.